ChrisSantosLang/redscience/docs/source/releases/commandline.rst

 The :doc:`../curriculum` for building redscience divides the task into :doc:`../releases/releases`, of which Command Line Tic-Tac-Toe is the first.
-The following plan serves as an example of the kinds of plan you can expect for other versions.
+The following plan serves as an example of the kind of plan you can expect for other versions.

 Much of the curriculum walks students through implementing parts of this plan.
-It is possible to code from the software architecture, having never read the higher-level plans that the architecture is designed to fulfill (just like it is possible to modify open source code without knowing why it was built the way it was), but having a higher-level understanding of what you are working on can make you more productive in innovation.
-Therefore, this is the recommended starting point of the curriculum.
+It is possible to code from the software architecture without reading the higher-level plans that the architecture is designed to fulfill (just like it is possible to modify open source code without knowing why it was built the way it was), but having a higher-level understanding of what you are working on can make you more productive in innovation.
+Therefore, *this* is the recommended starting point of the curriculum.

 Requirements